 26. Invest in vending machines

-Here’s a unique business idea with low investment: vending machines.
+Here’s a unique business idea: vending machines.
 Yes, there’s money to be made with vending machines.
 Though the industry took a hit in 2020 with the COVID-19 pandemic, projections say vending machines will bounce back as the economy does as well.